Museum ship: Museum usage

 Typically the visitor enters via gangplank, wanders around on the deck, then goes below, usually using the original stairways, giving a sense of how the crew got around.
 The interior features restored but inactivated equipment, enhanced with mementos including old photographs, explanatory displays, pages from the ship's logs, menus, and the like.
 Some add recorded sound effects, audio tours or video displays to enhance the experience.
-When the USN turns over one of their ships to a museum, a contract must be signed, stating that the Navy bears no responsibility for the costs of restoration, preservation and maintenance.
-Also, major pieces of equipment such as engines and generators must be permanently disabled.
-If the ship requires services such as electricity and water, they must come through shore connections.

 In some cases, the ships radio room has been brought back into use, with volunteers operating amateur radio equipment.
 Often, the callsign assigned is a variation on the original identification of the ship.
-For example, the submarine USS Cobia, which had the call NBQV, is now on the air as NB9QV.
-The World War II submarine USS Pampanito, berthed at the San Francisco Maritime National Historical Park, had the wartime call NJVT and is now on the air as NJ6VT.
+For example, the submarine USS Cobia, which had the callsign NBQV, is now on the air as NB9QV.
+The World War II submarine USS Pampanito, berthed at the San Francisco Maritime National Historical Park, had the active service callsign NJVT and is now on the air as NJ6VT.
 In other cases, such as USS Missouri, a distinctive call (in this case KH6BB) is used.
 This radio work not only helps restore part of the vessel, but also provides worldwide publicity for the museum ship.

 A number of the larger museum ships have begun to offer hosting for weddings, meetings, other events, and sleepovers, and on a few ships still seaworthy, cruises.
 In the United States, this includes USS Constitution's annual "turnaround", when the old ship is towed out into the harbor and brought back in facing the other way, so as to weather evenly.
 A place on the deck is by invitation or lottery only, and highly prized.

 Many consider the tourism appeal of an interesting old vessel on the city waterfront strong enough that any port city should showcase one or more museum ships.
 This may even include building a replica ship at great expense.